bogdan8z/dockercoredb/README.md

 ## TODO

+1. build or move image to AWS
-1. add load balancer
+2. add load balancer
-2. finish serverless implementation in AWS
+3. finish serverless implementation in AWS